gilt/guile/README.md

 - UIKit
 - QuartzCore

-## Building the framework

-To build Guile as a framework, you need to first install the IOS-Universal-Framework XCode templates.
-This can be done automatically by executing `./setup-xcode.sh`.

-The `setup-xcode.sh` script will clone the IOS-Universal-Framework repository as a submodule, and execute it's installer.

 ## Follow Us

 Check out the [Gilt Tech Blog](http://tech.gilt.com) to see what we're up to.
 Have questions? email us at mobile at gilt.com.

 ## License

-Copyright 2013 Gilt Groupe, Inc.
+Copyright 2014 Gilt Groupe, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.